LivePersonInc/knowledge-center-archive/pages/documents/FAQs/general.md

 Please check if the agent has manually set a specific SLA.
 Manual Response Time timers can only be reset manually.
 If it was not reset when the agent has already replied, then the conversation would show as overdue.

+## How long is data retained?
+The Conversational Cloud saves historical data for the last 13 months.